MicrosoftDocs/azure-docs/articles/container-instances/container-instances-resource-and-quota-limits.md

 ---
-title: Resource Availability & Quota Limits for ACI
+title: Resource availability & quota limits for ACI
 description: Availability and quota limits of compute and memory resources for the Azure Container Instances service in different Azure regions. ms.author: tomcassidy
 author: tomvcassidy